-- Sanctions are reflective of the nature and severity of an incident and consider if the student had prior misconduct and a combination of reformative and punitive sanctions may be imposed.
+Sanctions are reflective of the nature and severity of an incident and consider if the student had prior misconduct.

 Can a Sanction/Responsibility hearing decision be appealed?

-- A student who is found responsible for violating the Code of Conduct in a responsibility hearing may submit an Petition for Review based on four very specific criteria, in writing to CS.
+A student who is found responsible for violating the Student Code in a responsibility hearing may submit a Petition for Review based on four very specific criteria, in writing to CS.

-- An Review Officer will review the petition and decide on the outcome.
+An Appeal Officer will review the petition and decide on the outcome.

-- The decision of the Review Officer is final.
+The decision of the Appeal Officer is final.

-- A student who accepts responsibility for violating the Code of Conduct and has a sanction hearing may appeal based on two very specific criteria.
+A student who accepts responsibility for violating the Student Code and has a sanction hearing may appeal based on two very specific criteria.

-- The Decision of the Review Officer is final.
+The decision of the Appeal Officer is final.

 Can students be represented by legal counsel during the University student conduct process?